Many motorcycle gloves use leather as one component, among other durable synthetic fabrics.

 And they’re certainly fit for purpose.

-Made using cowhide leather (a double layer in the palm), TPU knuckle protection, and rubber inserts at areas of impact, these are designed to keep you safe while stunting about.
+Made using cowhide leather (a double layer in the palm), TPU knuckle protection, and rubber inserts at impact areas, these are designed to keep you safe while stunting about.

 These would suit anyone looking for something between their waterproof winter gloves and their breezy, mesh summer gloves.